ci-compass/cicf/week07-architecture-and-archives/README.md

 There are a few aggregators that try to index as much as they can.
 One is [Google Scholar](https://scholar.google.com/), others are [DataCite Commons](https://commons.datacite.org), and [OpenAlex](https://openalex.org).
-There are also more specilized databases, such as [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for medical research.
+There are also more specialized databases, such as [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for medical research.

-OpenAlex is a catalog of open science papers, people, datasets, instituions, and so on.
+OpenAlex is a catalog of open science papers, people, datasets, institutions, and so on.
 In the browser visit the page:

     https://openalex.org/works/w2764299839

 This, again, is a human readable page provided by the catalog.
-Lets try asking for a JSON representation.
+Let's try asking for a JSON representation.
 Add the header `Accepts: application/json` by typing that into the box labeled "HTTP Request Headers".
 This is asking the server that we don't want an HTML page, instead we want a JSON encoded response.
 In this case, we get a page that wants us to use javascript.
-This seems to be a newer techneque to prevent bots from scraping data off a page.
+This seems to be a newer technique to prevent bots from scraping data off a page.
 But the information is all available at the API endpoint:

     https://api.openalex.org/works/W2764299839